-We know that students can find the thought of the stage after school guite daunting and thus support and encouragement from home and school is vital in helping students to make informed and realistic decisions about their futures.

-We hope you find this booklet and tonight's presentations useful in guiding you through the post 18 options process.
-At any point, if you or your son/daughter has any further questions or requires more information, please do not hesitate to contact us at school.
+We know that students can find the prospect of their post 18 options daunting and thus support and encouragement from school and home is vital in helping students to make informed and realistic decisions about their futures.
+We hope you find this booklet useful in guiding you through the post 18 options and applications process as a family as well as the support available at Waddesdon.
+If you or your son/daughter has any further questions or requires more information, please do not hesitate to contact us at school.